DefinitelyTyped/DefinitelyTyped/types/react-table/Readme.md

 # Types for react-table v7

+## Changelog

+This Changelog corresponds

+### 2020-04-09 (react-table 7.0.4)

+A number of breaking changes related to changing `Column<D>` from `interface` to `type` and making the columns types stricter overall.
+For more information and migration guide see [the Pull Request for these changes](https://github.com/DefinitelyTyped/DefinitelyTyped/pull/43714).

+## Configuration Using Declaration Merging

 These types depend upon declaration merging to work well.

 To get started, create a file `react-table-config.d.ts` using the example further down this readme, place it in your source tree (e.g. into a types folder).
 This expands the default types with all of the plugin extensions currently in the type definitions.